kyumin14/CSE-15L/labreportw2.md

 ![Image](screenshots/multiplecommands.jpg)

 And thats all!
 Try to explore some other ways to run commands on the server remotely in order to find a more optimal workflow!
+I was able to personally cut down my keystroke count from 66 to 11!